-What Is a Windows Server and How Is It Different From Windows?
+What Is Windows Server And What Is It Used For?

 Windows Server development began in the early 1980s when Microsoft produced two operating systems: MS-DOS and Windows NT.
 At the time, a Microsoft engineer named David Cutler developed the Windows NT kernel to provide the speed, security, and reliability that large organizations need on server operating systems.

 Before Windows NT was released, many companies relied on Unix (OS), which required expensive RISC-based hardware to run files and print services.
 But Windows NT was available on cheap x86 machines.
 One of the critical features in NT architecture is multi-processor symmetry, which makes it faster for applications to work on devices with multiple processors.

 Subsequent windows server duplicates are implemented on the hardware in an organization’s data center and on a cloud platform such as Microsoft Azure.

 Critical features in later versions of Windows Server include Active Directory, which automatically manages user data, security, and distributed resources and enables collaboration with other directories.
 Server Manager is also a tool for managing the server and making configuration changes on local or remote devices.
 However, what you are familiar with is the Windows Server concept.

 If you aim to know what is tomcat , check this article out!

 Windows servers use for enterprise purposes, covering an extensive network and virtually unlimited connections.

 What Is Windows Server History?Now that you are familiar with the concept of Windows Server let’s take a look at its history throughout this article.